ImageWand

 Core Web Vitals Impact

 Images often cause the biggest performance issues on websites.
-Unoptimized images hurt your:
+Per Google's Core Web Vitals documentation, unoptimized images hurt your:

-• Cumulative Layout Shift (CLS): Images without dimensions cause layout shifts
+• Cumulative Layout Shift (CLS): Images without explicit width/height cause layout shifts.
+See web.dev's guidance on image dimensions.

 User Engagement